saudiwin/idealstan/cran-comments.md

 GNU Make is a requirement because of the C++ back-end used to compile and fit models using package `rstan`.

-* checking line endings in C/C++/Fortran sources/headers ...
-NOTE
-Found the following sources/headers with CR or CRLF line endings: inst/include/meta_header.hpp
-Some Unix compilers require LF line endings.

-I keep the primary code base on a Windows machine which is likely why there are some CR/CRLF line endings.
-However, this does not affect compile behavior as I tested this on Ubuntu with both R devel and release.

 ## Downstream dependencies
 None.